 Entrepreneur Resorts refers to Entrepreneur Resorts Limited, a Seychelles public listed company on the Seychelles Merj Stock Exchange (Ticker: ERL).
-Entrepreneur Resorts was acquired by Genius Group in 2020 (spin off to be completed by end of September 2023).
+Entrepreneur Resorts was acquired by Genius Group in 2020 (spin-off completed on October 2, 2023).

 Genius Group (or the Group) refers to the entire group of companies within Genius Group, which include the four companies in the Pre-IPO Group and, following the closing of their acquisitions, the five Acquisitions as defined below